tfarina/isengard/c/namingconventions.md

 ## Train Case

-Train-Case is a naming convention where each word starts with a capital letter and words are separated by hyphens.
+Train-Case is a naming convention where all words start with a capital letter and are separated by hyphens.

 ## Cobol Case